Take a Chance on Me: Critical reception

-very well arranged" with "one of pop's most captivating acappella openings since Blue Swede tackled 'Hooked On A Feeling.'"
+very well arranged" with "one of pop's most captivating acappella openings since Blue Swede tackled 'Hooked on a Feeling.'"

+Commercial reception

-"Take a Chance on Me" proved to be one of ABBA's most successful chart hits, becoming the group's seventh UK #1 (and third consecutive chart-topper in the country after "Knowing Me, Knowing You" and "The Name of the Game").
-It was also ABBA's final #1 in the UK of the 1970s, and gives the group the distinction of being the act with the most chart-topping singles of the 1970s in the UK.
-It sold over 500,000 copies and was awarded a gold disc.
+"Take a Chance on Me" proved to be one of ABBA's most successful chart hits, becoming the group's seventh UK number one (and third consecutive chart-topper in the country after "Knowing Me, Knowing You" and "The Name of the Game").
+It was also ABBA's final number one in the UK of the 1970s and gave the group the distinction of being the act with the most chart-topping singles of the 1970s in the UK.
+It sold and streamed over 600,000 units to receive a platinum disc.
 As of September 2021, it is the group's fourth-biggest song in the country with 950,000 chart sales (including 882,000 pure sales).

-In the United States it reached #3 and was certified gold for one million sales.
-The song peaked at #3 in Canada and West Germany as well.
+In the United States it reached number three and was certified gold for one million sales.
+The song peaked at number three in Canada and West Germany as well.

+Legacy

 "Take a Chance on Me" has been widely regarded as one of ABBA's finest songs.
 In 2017, Billboard ranked the song number two on their list of the 15 greatest ABBA songs, and in 2021, Rolling Stone ranked the song number nine on their list of the 25 greatest ABBA songs.

+In the American TV comedy series The Office Season 4, Episode 3 episode "Launch Party", character Andy Bernard serenades coworker Angela with the song in hopes of scoring a date, with the assistance of his a cappella group, "Here Comes Treble," providing backup vocals over the phone.